jacobpatterson1549/bitty-bingo/README.md

 The application runs as a web server that creates bingo board SVG images.
 It also manages games, whose previous states can be reverted to.
-Boards can be checked in each game to verify if they have a "bingo".
+Boards can be checked to verify if they have a "bingo" in a game.
+Using a phone, the built in QR scanner simplifies checking boards.

 ## Screenshot